benjdj6/schedule-circle-experiment/README.md

 ###Implementation:

-The project uses HTML5 forms and Angular.js.
+The project uses HTML5 forms, Bootstrap, and Angular.js.
 The circle and wedges are drawn with SVG.

 The data submitted from the form is sent to the MainCtrl controller.
 The controller checks that all fields are filled, then calls the create method of arcs. arcs proceeds to check data for validity and generate the path for the arc.